hs19980912/DSA/Binary Search/readme.md

 2. Capacity to dhip packages within D days
 3. Painter's Partition
 4. Aggresive Cows
-5. Split array in k subarrays such that the largest sum in minimized
+5. Split array in k subarrays such that the largest sum in minimized, Find minimum time to finish all jobs with given constraints
 6. Divide Chocolates
 7. Minimized maximum of Products distributed to any store, LC 2064
 8. Koko eating bananas